hyperscalers/hyperscale-vm/docs/01-effects-and-routing.md

 ## 3. Modes reshape provisioning

 A provision needs to carry only what a counterpart must *read*: fresh-`read` values and the prior values of read-modify-`write` keys.
-A `delta` reads nothing; a `reserve`'s feasibility is judged at the owning shard; a blind `write` needs no prior value.
+A `delta` reads nothing; a `reserve`'s feasibility is judged at the owning shard; a `write` needs the prior value only where it reads one, and its presence requirement needs the leaf's *existence* — which the same provision carries, so every participant reaches the identical verdict on it rather than reading its own store for a leaf it may not hold.
 Cross-shard legs composed of commutative effects therefore provision nothing, their dependency sets shrink or empty, and a leg with no dependencies dispatches immediately — coupling reduction that falls out of the lattice alone ([08-host-integration.md](08-host-integration.md) §1).

 ## 4. Locked reads